samplemaker/freefem_matlab_octave_plot/README.md

 | 'FGridParam' | Number of grid points used for quiver plot |
 |             |     'auto' (default) \| [N,M] |

-The return value `varargout` contains handles to the plot figures.
+The return value `handles` contains handles to the plot figures.
+The return value `varargout` contains references to the contour labels.

 #### Examples